cvele/hass-addons/playnite-web-app/README.md

    - Add the repository URL: `https://github.com/cvele/hass-repository`.

 2. **Install the Add-on**:
-   - Find the "Playnite Web Game DB Updater" add-on in the list.
+   - Find the "Playnite Web App" add-on in the list.
    - Click on it and then click **Install**.

 3. **Configure the Add-on**:
-   - Go to the Playnite Web Game DB Updater add-on details page.
+   - Go to the Playnite Web App add-on details page.
    - Click on **Configuration** and set the options as needed.

 4. **Start the Add-on**: